Physician Assistant Studies Department

 - Graduate entry-level, competent healthcare providers

-- Students will effectively interact with patients of different backgrounds
+- Teach students to effectively interact with patients of different backgrounds

 - Develop healthcare providers capable of functioning successfully within interprofessional teams

-- Meet or exceed national pass rate for first-time Physician Assistant National Certification Examination (PANCE) takers
+- Meet or exceed the national first-time pass rate for the Physician Assistant National Certification Examination (PANCE)

 Meeting the Marist PA Program Mission